IzzySoft/phpVideoPro/README.md

 ### Future
-*phpVideoPro* currently is not actively developed anymore.
+*phpVideoPro* is not actively developed at the currently.
 I *might* decide to pick it up again at some point, but it's rather doubtful my time permits.
 This is why I decided to move the code to Github and have the project „archived“ there; feel free to fork it and let me know about further development on your